 On Aug.
 9, 1988, the Edmonton Oilers made a trade that changed hockey by sending Wayne Gretzky to the Los Angeles Kings.
 It’s a trade that is largely regarded as a catalyst for the NHL’s expansion into non-traditional markets, especially in California.
 Within five years, the NHL added two more California teams – the Anaheim Ducks and the San Jose Sharks.
 Those three California teams – the Kings, Ducks, and Sharks – naturally developed an intra-state rivalry.

-As The Hockey Writers’ Josh Lewis put it, “Making a trade with your biggest rival is like sitting on a public toilet: it’s dirty, it’s gross and you avoid it whenever possible, but on rare occasions, it’s the best option available.”
+As The Hockey Writers’ former writer Josh Lewis put it, “Making a trade with your biggest rival is like sitting on a public toilet: it’s dirty, it’s gross and you avoid it whenever possible, but on rare occasions, it’s the best option available.”

 The Sharks, on occasion, have sat on that toilet.